gnikxela0328/market_order_aggregator/README.md

 ask_vol_weight_avg_price : Weighted average of ask prices for all order depths<br />
 bid_vol_weight_avg_price : Weighted average of bid prices for all order depths<br />
 order_imbalance : Denotes imbalance between number of orderbook entries<br />
-volume : Volume of shares for all order depths target : Does the current going price increase or decrease at the next timestamp?<br />
+volume : Volume of shares for all order depths<br />
+target : Does the current going price increase or decrease at the next timestamp?<br />